vitalab/vitalab.github.io/deep-learning/_posts/2018-07-20-CNN-DeepLayerAggregation.md

 ![](/deep-learning/images/deepAggregation/sc01.png)

-Simple paper which revisit the well-known dense connections and feature aggregations typical of architectures like DenseNet and PyramidNet.
+Simple paper which revisits the well-known dense connections and feature aggregations typical of architectures like DenseNet and PyramidNet.

 ## Method